sjewitt/lego-downloader/README.md

  - add config option for mongo location, data source etc.
  - need to also add a filter so I can find set numbers, so I can flag specific ones...
 DONE -> db.getCollection("DownloadQueue").find({SetNumber:{$regex:/^1069/}})
+ - Add CLI args for database etc.
+     -> ALSO add CLI args to fetcher!!

 ## WTF did I do this?